jfpatrick/pyqt-tutorial/docs/source/2-project-structure.rst

 and more.

-.. note:: ``bipy-gui-manager`` partially populates this file with proper values, but you' should always review it.
+.. note:: ``bipy-gui-manager`` partially populates this file with proper values, but you should always review it.
     Notably, it creates an entry point called ``<project_name>`` (replace with the actual project name!) that can be used to launch your application directly, without invoking explicitly the Python interpreter.